azureholic/CW-Repeated-Calls/evaluations/README.md

-# Azure AI Evaluation Tryout
+# Azure AI Evaluations

 A sample project demonstrating the usage of Azure AI Evaluation SDK to evaluate AI model responses.
+This README contains findings from my experimentation with the SDK.

 ## Requirements

 - Python 3.12+
-- Azure AI Foundry project (<https://ai.azure.com>)
+- Azure AI Foundry project (<https://ai.azure.com>).
+It can be either a Hub project or a Foundry project depending on what you would like to try.

 ## Installation